-After your return from abroad, please hand in the following four documents to the examination committee responsible for you at the School of Business Informatics and Mathematics:
+After your return from abroad, please hand in the following four documents to your examination committee :

 Your documents will then be checked and your grades converted.
 Grades obtained abroad will be recognized by the University of Mannheim on the basis of these conversion tables.
 After your documents have been checked, we will return the originals to you and transmit a copy to Student Services.

 The master’s program in Business Informatics is a program taught exclusively in English combining the fields of computer science and business administration.
 The goal of the study concept is to equip students with the fundamental knowledge of business informatics specialists while giving them the opportunity to specialize in key areas of business informatics as well.
 The seminars and projects are designed to go beyond basic skills, and provide students with an in-depth understanding as well as professional competences.
 While the goal of the seminars is for students to learn scientific argumentation in discussion, presentation and writing, the team project simulates real world situations in project management and teamwork.